More Kidney Donors are Needed

 We soon slipped into a routine—feedings, showers, dialysis every night for 12 hours, alarms in the middle of the night because the dialysis machine was detecting problems, weekly injections that I administered to Josh, weekly blood draws, so many nephrology (kidney doctor) appointments I couldn’t keep track. . .
 And watching Joshua at every turn.
 Was that a weird blink?
 Did he stare too long at that?
 Let’s exercise that left side, buddy!
 And even though he had all these issues, he was my love—my strong little fighter.
 His smile melted my heart.
 Every single little sign of progress was celebrated like we won the lottery.
 And thus was our life. . .

 That was the beginning of a 21 year relationship with Cardinal Glennon Children’s Medical Center in St. Louis, MO.

-- Part 1 – The Diagnosis
+- Part 1 – The Diagnosis (you are here)

 - Part 2 – Josh’s Childhood with Kidney Disease

 - Part 6… When a Living Donor is found, we hope to update you right here!

 - You can also visit LetsHelpJosh.com for more info and follow along on Facebook!